You’re likely familiar with butter, but do you know what ghee is?

 What Is Ghee?

-Ghee is highly clarified butter free of water and milk solids.
+Ghee is a form of highly clarified butter that is free of water and milk solids.

 To create ghee, butter made from cow’s milk is cooked and strained until there is no remaining water or milk solids.
 As a result of this clarification process, ghee is both casein-free and lactose-free, making it a friendly option for people with dairy allergies or sensitivities.
 I personally mostly avoid cow’s milk because it affects my skin clarity, but find that I tolerate ghee very well with no skin reactions.